Ratakor/dotfiles/README.md

 ## TODO
 - setup neomutt for mail
 - swap mpv to mpd + mpc + ncmcpp for music
-- add emoji support, for lf
+- add more font and a config.font file

 ![big_screen](Pictures/big_screen.png)